 Our mission is to gather, manage, and distribute assets to promote the work of the gospel within the Archdiocese of Santa Fe.

 Because the founders knew it would be important for donors to have professional investment of funds, they formed the Foundation as an independent non-profit corporation that offers ways to establish your legacy that are aligned with your Catholic values and beliefs.
-Additionally, it is our policy that all Foundation investments are in accordance with the United States Conference of Catholic Bishops guidelines for socially responsible investments.

 Giving through the Foundation allows your charitable dollars to directly support the Catholic organization or program you choose, giving you peace of mind that your charitable wishes will always be honored.